jasontcrabtree/jasontcrabtree-2021-portfolio/README.md

 ## Todo

-- Build in theme management?
+- Build in nightmode theme management?
+- Improve asset storage consistency, currently SVG's are in static, images are in src